Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 Step 2: Define Role-Based Onboarding Paths

 Not all employees need the same access, assets, or training on Day 1.
 Treating onboarding as a single, uniform process creates inefficiencies and security risks.
-Defining role-based onboarding paths ensures that each function receives what it needs, no more, no less.
+Role-based paths ensure each function receives exactly what it needs.

 • Sales Role Onboarding Path: Access to CRM systems, communication tools, customer data permissions, and sales playbooks is provisioned automatically.